TVR Cerbera: Engines

 Prior to the Cerbera, TVR had purchased V8 engines from Rover and then tuned them for their own use.
 When Rover was purchased by BMW, Peter Wheeler did not want to risk supply chain problems should the Germans decide to stop manufacturing the engine.
 In response, he engaged the services of race engineer Al Melling to design a V8 engine that TVR could manufacture in-house and even potentially offer for sale to other car-makers.
 In an interview for the television programme Top Gear, Wheeler explained "Basically, we designed the engine as a race engine.
 It was my idea at the time that if we wanted to expand, we ought to make something that we could sell to other people.
 We've ended up with a 75-degree V8 with a flat-plane crank.
 The bottom-half of the engine to the heads is exactly as you would see in current Formula One engines."

 The result was called the "Speed Eight" (official designation 'AJP8') after Al Melling, John Ravenscroft and Peter Wheeler, a 4.2 litre V8 rated at 360 hp and gave the Cerbera a top speed of 297 kph.
-A 4.5 litre version of the engine was later offered with 420 hp.
+A 4.5-litre version of the engine was later offered with 420 hp.

 The AJP8 has one of the highest specific outputs of any naturally aspirated V8 in the automotive world at 83.3 hp/litre for the 4.2 and 93.3 hp/litre for the 4.5.
 Later models of the 4.5 litre engine had the 'Red Rose' option, which increased output to 440 hp 97.7 hp/litre when run with super-unleaded (high octane) petrol.
 An unmarked button on the dashboard altered the engine mapping.

 The engine is also unusually compact for a V8.
 According to TVR, the total weight of the finished engine is 121 kg.

 Following the success of the Speed Eight engine program, Peter Wheeler also undertook the design of a "Speed Six" engine.
 This engine also made its debut in the Cerbera but was a 4.0 litre inline slant six design with four valves per cylinder to the Speed Eight's two.
-The early engines proved too unreliable with many requiring a rebuild.
+The early engines proved unreliable, with many requiring rebuilding.